Rhyme Time Town

-Rhyme Time Town is an American children's animated musical streaming television series developed by DreamWorks Animation Television that reimagines classic nursery rhymes from the viewpoints of two preschoolers, Daisy the puppy and Cole the kitten.
-It was released on June 19, 2020 on Netflix.
+Rhyme Time Town is an American children's animated musical comedy television series developed by DreamWorks Animation Television that reimagines classic nursery rhymes from the viewpoints of two preschoolers, Daisy the puppy and Cole the kitten.
+It premiered on June 19, 2020, on Netflix.
 A 10-episode sing-a-long series titled Rhyme Time Town Singalongs was released on December 22, 2020.

 Season 1 was released on Netflix on June 19, 2020.
 Season 2 was released on Netflix on June 15, 2021.
-The series has not yet renewed for a third season by Netflix, as it is currently on a hiatus.